yukikongju/AUDL-Dashboard/notes.md

     * define roles in audl: make cluster from throwing distribution
     * understanding throw selection relative to field position
     * throwing sequences: (dump-swing), (huck-dish), ()

+## Paper: Understanding best throwing decisions and disc location based on RL

+- Condition on team and season
+- Hypotheses:
+    * Player Agnostic: doesn't take player abilities into account
+    * Position agnostic: doesn't take if player is cutter/thrower (throwing) (throwing abilities won't be the same)
+- How to simulate best decision using RL:
+    * Environment state: continuous/discrete
+    * Probability transition: weighted sum of success rate of throw inside range? + bayesian conditioning? (turnover or not, )
+    *

+- Visualize throwing decision on the field

+## Paper: Understanding player fatigue across the game/season using time series analysis

+- Why?
+Load management
+- Performance Prediction: how will the player perform given they play n points next game
+- Conditioning
+- Decomposition, seasonality
+- Additional Questions:
+    * if a player plays less, will it improve next games performance?

+- [ ] Fetch all throws for all games and save them in files
+- [ ] Compute throw success based on team (conditionned by: team, (x, y), throwing type)
+- [ ] Build RL environment
+	* Actions state: [types of throws] pass, dish, dump, huck
+	* Environment State: [throwing outcome] success, throwaway
+	* Reward: pass (+1), goal (+100), throwaway (-50)

 ## Troubleshooting